CONTENT WARNING: this article contains some mild language, crude humor, and alcohol.

 5. Ulysses S. Grant (1822-1885)

 Really this whole list could be American Presidents.
 That said, I would be remiss to exclude the legendary drinking habits of Ulysses S. Grant.
-Seriously, Buchanan and the rest are all light weights compared to this scruffy, booze-breathing lumber-sexual.
+Seriously, Buchanan and the rest are all light weights compared to this scruffy, booze-breathing Civil War General.

 Throughout the American Civil War, General Ulysses S. Grant drank constantly.
 (Really though, considering it was the bloodiest war in American history, could you blame him?)
 Even during a time when most people consumed more alcohol than water, Grant gained a reputation for drinking excessively.